nixworks/public/news/2011/06/19/index.md

 ##### Sudan People's Armed Forces
 ### [Monitors say the northern Sudanese army is massing in South Kordofan, amid fighting with southern-aligned groups in the state. ](/news/2011/06/19/monitors-say-the-northern-sudanese-army-is-massing-in-south-kordofan-amid-fighting-with-southern-aligned-groups-in-the-state.md)
-_Context: Sudan People's Armed Forces, Southern Sudan, South Kordofan_
+_Context: Sudan People's Armed Forces, South Kordofan, Southern Sudan_

 ##### Yemen
 ### [16 people are killed in clashes between the army and militants in southern Yemen. ](/news/2011/06/19/16-people-are-killed-in-clashes-between-the-army-and-militants-in-southern-yemen.md)